 The "Add Operation: Add string" dialog appears.
 Here we are going to determine how many leading zeroes to add.
-Note that this must be a "per folder" consideration.
+Note that this must be a "per folder" determination.
 If there are fewer than 10 folders to rename (in the currently selected folder), type "00" (2 zeroes) in the first field.
 But if there are 10 or more, type a "0" (single zero) in it.
 Once you set that value and click anywhere else on the dialog, the "Before/After" display at the bottom of the dialog will show you the results.
 Click the "Add" button.

-We have now added the "operations" necessary to rename the 3 Book folders.
-Returning to the main screen, we see the 3 operations we added listed in the order they will be performed.
+We have now added the "operations" necessary to rename the 2 Book folders.
+Returning to the main screen, we see the 3 operations we added listed in order.
 We can also verify that our operations are correct by comparing the "Original file name" column against the "New file name" column in the list at the bottom of the screen.
-In this case, the "001-Matthew" folder will be renamed to "001", "002-Mark" will be renamed to "002" and "003-Luke" to "003" - exactly what we want.
+In this case, the "001-Matthew" folder will be renamed to "001" and "002-Mark" will be renamed to "002" - exactly what we want.